Barclaya hirta: Taxonomy

-Publication

 It was first described as Nymphaea hirta Kurz ex Teijsm. & Binn. by Wilhelm Sulpiz Kurz but validly published by Johannes Elias Teijsmann and Simon Binnendijk in 1864.
 Later, it was transferred to the genus Barclaya Wall. as Barclaya hirta (Kurz ex Teijsm. & Binn.)
 Miq. by Friedrich Anton Wilhelm Miquel in 1870.

-Type specimen

 The type specimen was collected by Johannes Elias Teijsmann in Sumatra, Indonesia.

-Classification status

-The status of this species is disputed.
-It is rejected by some, but accepted by others.

 Etymology

 The specific epithet hirta, from the Latin hirtus, means hairy.

 Conservation

 It is classified as data deficient (DD) under the IUCN criteria.